pascallaliberte/pascallaliberte.me/the-objectives-course/index.md

 ---
 layout: default
 class: objectives-course
-title: "The Objectives Course: Care more"
+title: "The Objectives Course: Have Some Big Plans"
 og:
   title: "The Objectives Course"
-  description: "A 10-week course on writing have-done lists: a clever way to write objectives to get on top of all the little things you care about while helping you advance on that bigger vision"
+  description: "A 10-week course on writing have-done lists, a clever way to write objectives which lets you care for those small details, and that bigger vision too."
   images:
     - url: "/the-objectives-course/preview-1200x630.png"
       width: 1200